-The default ssh keys (
+The default SSH keys (

-~/.ssh/id_ecdsa) are loaded into the
+~/.ssh/id_ed25519) are loaded into the

 fin project start is used.

-fin help ssh-key for more information and usage guidelines.
+See fin help ssh-key for more information and usage guidelines.

-$HOME/.docksal/docksal.env file.
+to the global configuration.
 All variables should be prefixed with

-identifier of the key.
 After that has been done, restart your project with

 fin project restart, and the keys will be added.